Randomized adiabatic quantum linear solver algorithm with optimal complexity scaling and detailed running costs: Introduction

-Formally, given $\epsilon>0$, a QLSA outputs a quantum state $\epsilon$-close to $\ket{y} \propto A^{-1} \ket{b}$, and provides the solution vector $\v{y} = A^{-1}\v{b}$ encoded as a quantum state.
+Formally, given $\epsilon>0$, a QLSA outputs a quantum state $\epsilon$-close to a vector $\ket{y} \propto A^{-1} \ket{b}$, giving the solution vector $\v{y} = A^{-1}\v{b}$ encoded as a quantum state.
 The cost of the algorithm is given in terms of its \emph{query complexity} $Q$, i.e., the number of times we need to apply unitaries (`oracles') for state preparation of $\ket{b}$ and a block-encoding of $A$, namely a unitary encoding $A/\alpha$ for some $\alpha >0$ in one of its blocks.
-This cost depends on three parameters: $(\epsilon, \kappa, \alpha)$.
-Here $\epsilon$ is the error tolerance, while $\kappa$ is the condition number of the matrix~\footnote{As discussed in Appendix~\ref{app:hermitianrescaling}, one can rescale the problem so that $\|A\|\leq 1$.
-Then, following the (slightly unconventional) terminology of HHL~\cite{harrow2009quantum}, $\kappa$ is a number such that all singular values of $A$ are included in $[1/\kappa ,1]$.
-We refer to $\kappa$ as the condition number of $A$, although this is usually defined as $\|A \| \|A^{-1}\|$.
-The two notions coincide if one sets $\|A\| = 1$, as it is done for example in Ref.~\cite{childs2017quantum, costa2022optimal}.
-However we shall not make this assumption, as it is potentially impractical: one would need to know the exact value of $\|A\|$ to rescale the problem so that $\|A\|=1$ holds.}.
-Finally $\alpha$ is a rescaling constant, which depends on the specific block-encoding construction and it is hence problem-dependent.
+A worst-case upper bound for the running cost of the algorithm can be given as a function of three parameters: $(\epsilon, \kappa, \alpha)$, where $\kappa$ is an upper bound on the condition number of the matrix and $\alpha$ is a rescaling constant, which depends on the specific block-encoding construction.
+Running QLSAs on the early generations of fault-tolerant quantum computers will only be feasible if we are able to (1) Bring down their cost and (2) Successfully incorporate them within an end-to-end quantum algorithm.
+The present manuscript focuses on the first problem.
+We introduce a new randomized QLSA and formally prove its performance is competitive with state-of-the-art.